a-gram/audioneex/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

-Audioneex is an audio content recognition engine specifically designed for real-time applications.
-It is general purpose, based on content-agnostic algorithms and runs on all kinds of machines, from big servers to mobile and embedded devices.
+Audioneex is an audio content recognition engine with audio fingerprinting technology specifically designed for real-time applications.
+It is general purpose, based on content-agnostic algorithms and runs on all kinds of machines.

 Features

-- **Compact fingerprints** - 1 hr of audio encoded in less than a MB
+- **Compact fingerprints** - 1 hr of audio encoded in less than 1 MB
 - **Fast identification** - only a few seconds to perform a recognition
 - **Content-agnostic** - recognition of audio of different nature
 - **Cross-platform** - runs anywhere there is a modern C++ compiler (v11+)